SUNCAT-Center/CatLearn/docs/README.md

 **This file is not meant to be included in the docs.** Instead it is meant as a guide for how to update and compile the docs.

-To stat with it is necessary to install some packages that will be used throughout.
+To start with it is necessary to install some packages that will be used throughout.

 ```shell
 $ pip install sphinx sphinx-autobuild  # install basic sphinx packages